OlumideGabriel/bestbuy/README.md

 # Project Name: Bestbuy Store Management System

 Description:
 This project implements a simple store management system in Python.
-It includes classes for products and a store, along with functionalities to list products, display total quantities, and make orders.
+It includes classes for products, product promotions and a store, along with functionalities to list products, display total quantities, and make orders.

 Files:

-products.py: Contains the Product class definition. store.py: Contains the Store class definition. main.py: Implements a text-based user interface for interacting with the store management system. test_store.py: Contains test cases for testing the functionalities of the store management system.
+products.py: Contains the Product class definition. store.py: Contains the Store class definition. promotions.py: Contains the Promotion class definition. main.py: Implements a text-based user interface for interacting with the store management system. test_store.py: Contains test cases for testing the functionalities of the store management system.
 Usage: